 Disclaimer: Patient details have been anonymised to protect patient privacy

-Although Sean knew there were heart problems in his family, nothing about the history clearly suggested an inherited condition.
+Although Matthew knew there were heart problems in his family, nothing about the history clearly suggested an inherited condition.
 His grandfather’s death in a motor vehicle accident meant the underlying risk wasn’t obvious.

 Preventative testing gave him clarity - before a health event ever occurred.